 Convenient and Hands Free: Not only will it be easier to notice and meet baby’s changing needs, but you’ll have both hands free to be able to get on with your day too.
 With baby calmer and more settled, you’ll have less stress and more time to meet some of your needs (as well as those of older children).
 And when out and about, slings are often much easier and more convenient than other baby transport methods, especially in London.

 Good for you: Not only does babywearing using a supportive and well-fitting carrier support and protect your spine, abdominal and pelvic floor muscles (essential for a post-natal mother), but it’ll also provide you with low-impact and gradually increasing core strength training.
-Strength training helps to counter the reduction in bone density that naturally occurs while breastfeeding, protecting against future oseoporosis.
-Plus you’ll be carrying at least 3kg more in weight (sometimes for many hours a day), which burns significant calories too!
+You’ll be carrying at least 3kg more in weight (sometimes for many hours a day), which burns significant calories too!

 Comfortable: If well fitted and used correctly, baby carriers are very comfortable to use for significant lengths of time without discomfort, and with children up to age 3 or 4.
 Babies are designed to fit against your body and when supported close to your centre of gravity they are much more comfortable to carry than a rucksack or other load of similar weight.